tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 There are different **types of finality** in blockchains, depending on the underlying consensus mechanism a protocol relies on:

-* **Probabilistic finality:** describes the finality of a transaction dependent on how probable reverting a block is - the probability of removing a transaction.
+* **Probabilistic finality:** describes the finality of a transaction dependending on how probable reverting a block is - the probability of removing a transaction.
 The more blocks come after the block containing a specific transaction, the less probable a transaction may be reverted, as _longest_ or _heaviest chain rules_ apply in the case of forks.
 * **Absolute finality:** or deterministic finality, is a trait of protocols based on PoS.
 Finality comes as soon as a transaction and block are verified.
 There are no scenarios in which a transaction could be revoked after it has been finalized.

 <ExpansionPanel title="The CAP Theorem and finality">